jasmeetsb/gemini-github-actions/workflows/contribution-guidelines-compliance/README.md

 - File: `CONTRIBUTING.md` at the repository root (update the path in the prompt if different)
 - (Optional) Repository variable `FAIL_ON_GUIDELINE_VIOLATIONS=true` to fail the job on violations

-**Example Use Cases:**

-- Enforce PR templates, required sections, and naming conventions
-- Verify docs/tests/changelog requirements per your guidelines
-- Provide immediate feedback to contributors with a clear checklist

 **Workflow File:**